Summary

 Benefits of Microsoft CSP

-From the customer perspective, you have more flexibility over how you're billed - you can be invoiced monthly or annually, for example.
+From the customer perspective, you have more flexibility over how you're billed.
+You can be invoiced monthly or annually, for example.
 Annual subscriptions in CSP have a monthly billing option.

 How CSP works, step-by-step

-What is a Microsoft Customer Agreement, MCA?
+What is a Microsoft Customer Agreement (MCA)?

 MCA, or "Microsoft Customer Agreement", is a licensing agreement between Microsoft and the end customer (you).
-When you acquire Microsoft software licenses and services from a Cloud Solution Provider (CSP), your first step is to sign an MCA.
+When you acquire Microsoft software licences and services from a Cloud Solution Provider (CSP), your first step is to sign an MCA.

 That is why, when you search for CSP licensing terms on the Microsoft Product Terms website, there is no "CSP program" in the drop-down menu.
 The option you need to choose is "Microsoft Customer Agreement".

-Microsoft CSP subscription and perpetual license availability
+Microsoft CSP subscription and perpetual licence availability

-Microsoft responded by adding a limited number of perpetual licenses to CSP.
+Microsoft responded by adding a limited number of perpetual licences to CSP.
 However, that is not the only limitation of product availability.
 Some enterprise-grade products are unavailable even if you buy them as a subscription.

-Not all server products are available as subscription licenses, either.
-The best way to check subscription license availability is to visit the "Server Subscriptions for Azure" page on the Microsoft Product Terms website.
+Not all server products are available as subscription licences, either.
+The best way to check subscription licence availability is to look at the individual product entries on the Microsoft Product Terms website, for example the SQL Server or Windows Server pages.

-Here are the available server subscription licenses:
+Here are the available server subscription licences:

-• SQL Server Standard (2-pack of Core Licenses),
+SQL Server Standard (2-pack of Core Licences),

-• Windows Server Active Directory Rights Management Services CAL,
+Windows Server Active Directory Rights Management Services CAL,

-• Windows Server CAL,
+Windows Server CAL,

 Microsoft CSP billing and flexibility (changed in 2022!)